Faith For U Today

 Parenting with Theology in a Confusing World

-Parenting isn’t just about setting rules—it’s about shaping hearts for Christ.
-What we believe about God shapes how we teach, discipline, and love our children.
-Trusting His sovereignty gives us peace, and understanding His grace helps us extend it.
-Practical theology equips us to raise kids who know and follow Christ, even in a world that pulls them in every direction.
+Parenting isn’t just about rules—it’s about shaping hearts for Christ.
+What we believe about God guides how we teach, discipline, and love our children.
+Trusting His sovereignty gives peace; knowing His grace helps us show it.
+Sound theology equips us to raise kids who follow Jesus in a world pulling them away.

 Helping Teens Build a Faith That Lasts